Pulse nightclub shooting: Phone calls and negotiations

+Earlier versions specifically omitted the name of ISIS leader Abu Bakr al-Baghdadi, and said "(speaking in another language)" in place of the Basmala: "In the name of God the Merciful, the beneficent", but these were included in a later update.

 Police hostage negotiators spoke with Mateen by telephone three times between 2:48 a.m. and 3:27 a.m.
 He claimed during one of the calls that he had bombs strapped to his body.
-He also claimed that he "had a vehicle in the parking lot with enough explosives to take out city blocks."
+He also claimed that he "had a vehicle in the parking lot with enough explosives to take out city blocks".
 At 3:58 a.m., the OPD publicly announced the shooting and confirmed multiple injuries.
 At 4:21 a.m., eight of the hostages escaped after police had removed an air conditioning unit from an exterior wall.
 At approximately 4:29 a.m., Mateen told negotiators that he planned to strap explosive vests, similar to those used in the November 2015 Paris attacks, to four hostages, strategically place them in different corners of the building, and detonate them in 15 minutes.
 OPD officers then decided to end negotiations and prepared to blow their way in.

 At around 2:30 a.m., Mateen's wife—after receiving a call from her mother at approximately 2:00 a.m. asking where her husband was—sent a text message to Mateen asking where he was.
 Mateen texted back asking her if she had seen the news.
-After she replied, "No?," Mateen responded, "I love you, babe."
+After she replied, "No?", Mateen responded, "I love you, babe."
 According to one source, she texted him back at one point saying that she loved him.
 She also called him several times during the standoff, but he did not answer.
 She found out about what was happening at 4:00 a.m. after the police told her to come out of her house with her hands up.

 A survivor of the shooting recalled Mateen saying he wanted the United States to "stop bombing his country."
 The FBI said Mateen "told a negotiator to tell America to stop bombing Syria and Iraq and that was why he was 'out here right now.
 During the siege, Mateen made Internet searches on the shooting, while police dispatched a tactical robot to discreetly enter the restroom and allow them to communicate with hostages via two-way audio.